QingTian1927/SearTxT-and-Texter/README.md

 ```
 Discovered by Master Harry Dreamer

 **Solution:** just don't repeat the same arguments.
-I won't fix this issue in the forseeable future because I simply don't think it is enough of a problem yet.
+I won't fix this issue in the foreseeable future because I simply don't think it is enough of a problem yet.
 I may *eventually* fix it though.

 ### False positives
-Some anti-virus providers may falsely flag the SearTxT & Texter executables as viruses and then quarantining them.
+Some anti-virus providers may falsely flag the SearTxT & Texter executables as viruses and then quarantine them.

 **Solution:** add an exception to the anti-virus program or disable it completely (not recommended)